Home

 How county election offices really work

-Capital Community Media has recently released a 30-minute video that goes into the Marion County, Oregon Elections Office during an election and tracks ballots from the time they enter the building until the votes are counted.
+Capital Community Media has released a 30-minute video that goes into the Marion County, Oregon Elections Office during an election and tracks ballots from the time they enter the building until the votes are counted.
 This is a genuine view of the process for anyone who has never observed it, or anyone who isn’t sure if the work of county election officers is transparent.
 Watch it here.

 http://bit.ly/YourElection

-League of Women Voters PSA- Don’t Spread Misinformation
+League of Women Voters: Don’t Spread Misinformation

-OREGON DEPARTMENT OF JUSTICE BIAS TRAINING
+OREGON DEPARTMENT OF JUSTICE BIAS AWARENESS

 Oregon is a safe place for everyone!